Best Buy – Home App

 From previous studies, I knew that Best Buy customers, and especially TTS (total tech support) members love the Geek Squad, so any place where we can insert that brand would be beneficial for users to recognize that area is for receiving support.

-Validating the support icon
+Validating the new support icon

 In order to prove that an icon change will improve the discoverability of the support page, I ran a one-click test.
 I asked 100 users where they would click first in order to begin finding support to fix their recently broken iPhone screen at their nearest Best Buy store.
 The results showed a 127% increase in discoverability just by changing the icon.